MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: System used and Error Metrics

 \textbf{Mean Squared error}:(MSE) It can be computed as

 \textbf{Worst case error}:(WCE) It can be either positive ($e_m=0$) or negative ($e_m=1$).
-To find positive WCE, each bit from $m-1$ to $0$ is tested for SAT with all prior satisfied bits added as unit clauses to $\mathbf{F}\land \neg e_m$.
+To find positive WCE, the formula used is $\mathbf{F}\land \neg e_m$.
+Then, starting with the $m^{th}$ bit, $e_{m-1}$, each bit is tested sequentially for SAT.
+Following the test for $e_i$, a unit clause $e_i$ or $\neg e_i$ is added to the formula before proceeding to the next bit.
 The positive WCE is the binary number with all the SAT bits set to one and rest to zero.
-For negative WCE, the same procedure is followed with SAT for complement of the error bits and $\mathbf{F}\land e_m$.
+For negative WCE, the same procedure is followed with SAT for complement of the error bits and the formula set to $\mathbf{F}\land e_m$.
 One is added in the end to the negative WCE to get the two's complement.
-The overall WCE is the maximum of the magnitudes of positive and negative ones.\\
+The overall WCE is the maximum of the magnitudes of positive and negative error.